-INTVCC (Pin 8): The Internal 7V Regulator Output.
+INTV{CC} (Pin 8): The Internal 5.20V Regulator Output.
 The gate driver and control circuits are powered from this voltage.
-Decouple this pin locally to the IC ground with a minimum of $4.7\mu\text{F}$ low ESR tantalum or ceramic capacitor.
-This 7V regulator has an undervoltage lockout circuit with 5.6V and 4.6V rising and falling thresholds, respectively.
+Decouple this pin locally to the IC ground with a minimum of 4.7μ F low ESR tantalum or ceramic capacitor.

-$V{IN}$ (Pin 9): Main Supply Pin.
+V{IN} (Pin 9): Main Supply Pin.
 Must be closely decoupled to ground.

 SENSE (Pin 10): The Current Sense Input for the Control Loop.
-Connect this pin to a resistor in the source of the power MOSFET.
-Alternatively, the SENSE pin may be connected to the drain of the power MOSFET, in applications where the maximum $V{DS}$ is less than 36V.
+Connect this pin to the drain of the power MOSFET for V{DS} sensing and highest efficiency.
+Alternatively, the SENSE pin may be connected to a resistor in the source of the power MOSFET.
 Internal leading edge blanking is provided for both sensing methods.